CDCgov/phdi-google-cloud/docs/getting_started.md

 The `modules/` directory contains configuration for each GCP resource required to run the pipelines defined in this repository.
 Resources are organized into further subdirectories by type.
 The `vars/` directory contains a subdirectory for each GCP environment we have deployed to.
 These directories are used to define configuration specific to each GCP deployment.
 For more information on using Terraform please refer to the [Terraform Documentation](https://www.terraform.io/docs) and [Terraform Registry](https://registry.terraform.io/).

+#### Running Terraform Locally

+In order to use the Terraform code in this repository on your local machine you must first install which can be done following [this guide](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform).
+Additionally, you will also need to authenticate with a GCP project using the gcloud CLI.
+Install gcloud CLI following [this guide](https://cloud.google.com/sdk/docs/install).
+After installing this software authenticate with your GCP project by running `gcloud auth application-default login` and follow the prompts in your browser.
+Now you are ready run Terraform commands!

+To begin using terraform, navigate the subdirectory in `phdi-google-cloud/terraform/vars/` for the GCP environment you wish to work with.
+Then run `terraform init` to initialize Terraform for the desired environment.
+Now you can run `terraform plan` to have Terraform determine the difference between the code locally and the infrastructure currently deployed in GCP.
+Terraform will return a list of changes, resources it will create, destroy, or modify, that it would make if you chose to move forward with a deployment.
+After a carefull review, if these changes are acceptable you may deploy them by running `terraform apply`.
+Please refer to the [Terraform CLI documentation](https://www.terraform.io/cli/commands) for further information on using Terraform locally.

 ### Continuous Integration and Continuous Deployment (CI/CD)

 We have implemented CI/CD pipelines with [GitHub Actions](https://docs.github.com/en/actions) orchestrated by [GitHub Workflows](https://docs.github.com/en/actions/using-workflows/about-workflows) found in the `phdi-google-cloud/.github/` directory.